ibm-cloud-docs/Cloudant/api/advanced.md

 since | Start the results from changes immediately after the specified sequence number.
 If since is 0 (the default), the request returns all changes since the feature was activated. | yes | string | 0 | timeout | Number of milliseconds to wait for data in a `longpoll` or `continuous` feed before the response is terminated.
 If both `heartbeat` and `timeout` are suppled, `heartbeat` supersedes `timeout`. | yes | numeric |  |

-### Example request to get a list of changes to the database, by using HTTP
+See the following example request to get a list of changes to the database by using HTTP:

 ```HTTP
 GET /_db_updates HTTP/1.1
 ```
 {: codeblock}

-### Example request to get a list of changes to the database, by using the command line
+See the following example request to get a list of changes to the database by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_db_updates" \